MicroEJ/docs/glossary.rst

       An Application is a software program that runs on a MICROEJ VEE.

          Standalone Application
-            A Standalone Application is the main application that is booted by MICROEJ VEE.
+            A Standalone Application is the main application that is executed by MICROEJ VEE.
 It is linked statically to produce a Mono-Sandbox Executable.

          Sandboxed Application
             A Sandboxed Application is an Application that can run over a Multi-Sandbox Executable.
 It is linked dynamically.